-Once the data is written to the .csv file, SWATGraph is automatically started to display the data graphically: see Figure 44.
+Once the data is written to the .csv file, SWATGraph is automatically started to display the data graphically: see Figure 43.
 The data has been displayed as line graphs.
 We can change the display to bar chart using the Chart Type pull-down box and clicking Update Graph.
-Figure 44 shows a plot of the flow out of subbasin 9 (the main outlet) against the observed data file observedFlow.csv supplied with the Robit example.
-Note that this file only has data from the beginning of 1993 to the end of 1997, so the finish date needs to be adjusted to 31 December 1997 before clicking Plot.